Adchang91/dsc-dealing-missing-data-quiz/README.md

 ## Introduction

-This quiz is to check your understanding for strategies we've covered for detecting and dealing with missing data.
+This quiz is to check your understanding of strategies we've covered for detecting and dealing with missing data.

 ???